mohanmca/MohanLearningGround/src/main/md/Tools/graal_jvm.md

 * Graal on JDK-9 was already compiled using AOT, hence it doesn't require bootstrap
 * PS Scavange cycles are 2.5% better for than non Graal vms for twitter (it is due to escape analysis)
 * Old gen are 40MB more than non Graal vms for twitter (it is due to Graal itself requires additional RAM on JDK8)
-* Graal uses 11% lesser CPUthan C2 Hotspot. i.e $127 saving per CPU.
+* Graal uses 11% lesser CPU than C2 Hotspot. i.e $127 saving per CPU.
 * java -XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI -XX:+UseJVMCICompiler => can unlock GraalVM on JDK9
-* Twitter observed lots of improved due to Scala usage, and they suspect Java may not get 10% of improvement, since Scala polymorphism is complext than Java
+* Twitter observed lots of performance improvement due to Scala usage, and they suspect Java may not get 10% of improvement, since Scala polymorphism is complext than Java
 * Enterprise graal was giving 22% improvement compared to Open source Graal
   * It is doing better inline, and better escape analysis
   * It is not free